 - jaundice (yellowing of the skin or eyes);

-- unusual vaginal bleeding, a lump in your breast;
+- a lump in your breast; or

-Less serious side effects may include:
+Common side effects may include:

-- mild nausea, stomach cramps, bloating;
+- nausea, vomiting, bloating, stomach cramps;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.